 - Explore the role of the geographer in a rapidly changing world

 - Develop GIS, statistical and geographical skills

-- Meet the required 2 days of fieldwork
+- Meet the required 2 days of fieldwork during the field trip

 AS Geography fieldwork is assessed by examination.
 Fieldwork provides the perfect opportunity for quantitative and qualitative skill development worth up to 30% of total marks.